 \begin{proof} Let $\Sigma$ be a punctured torus. $\Sigma\times S^1$ is diffeomorphic to the 0-surgered solid torus along the Bing double as in the left of {\sc Figure}~\ref{SigmaS}.

-Thus by the fundamental method of handle calculus, the picture of the cylinder $I\times \Sigma\times S^1$ is the right diagram.
-Attaching the $-r$-framed 2-handle ($-s$-framed 2-handle on another side respectively) and removing the union of the core and the attaching sphere cross interval $I$, we have the other handle attachment and removal in {\sc Figure}~\ref{diagram}.
-The two 0-framed 2-handles in {\sc Figure}~\ref{diagram} are canceled out with the 3-handles when removing the cores.
+Thus by the fundamental method of handle calculus, the picture of the cylinder $I\times \Sigma\times S^1$ is the right diagram in {\sc Figure}~\ref{SigmaS}.
+Attaching a $-r$-framed 2-handle (an $s$-framed 2-handle on another side respectively) and removing the union of the core and the attaching sphere cross interval $I$, we obtain the other handle attachment and removal in {\sc Figure}~\ref{diagram}.
+The two 0-framed 2-handles in the right of {\sc Figure}~\ref{SigmaS} are canceled out with the 3-handles when removing the cores.
 The similar situation appears in \cite{T2}.

-Hence, the handle diagram of $C$ is the picture in {\sc Figure}~\ref{diagram}.
+Hence, the handle diagram of $C$ is as in the picture in {\sc Figure}~\ref{diagram}.
 Reducing the diagram, we get a ribbon 1-handle and $m$-framed 2-handle along the meridian of the ribbon knot. \end{proof} The map $f$ is defined to be the right handed Dehn twist cross the identity on

 This cork $C$ produces a knot-surgery $X_K$ for a 4-manifold $X$ for a square zero torus $T$.
 The torus satisfies the following condition.